 When the Forest Weeps

-As part of the Center's ongoing Luce Foundation-funded initiative on Religion and Democratic Contestation in Latin America, SOC Journalist in Residence Bill Gentile shot and produced the documentary short "When the Forest Weeps" while on assignment in Ecuador.
+As part of the Center's Luce Foundation-funded initiative on Religion and Democratic Contestation in Latin America, School of Communication Journalist in Residence Bill Gentile shot and produced the documentary short "When the Forest Weeps" while on assignment in Ecuador.
 The piece highlights the spiritual relationship between the Kichwa indigenous people and the Ecuadoran Amazon rain forest (Learn more).

 Las Mujeres, The Women

 School of Communication Professor Carolyn Brown and former CLALS Fellow Lázaro Lima are currently finishing production on an hour-long television documentary that explores the struggles, successes, and changes facing both Latina immigrants in the United States and U.S.-born Latinas.
 Their video records the challenges of both young and older Latina women as they balance multiple identities and cultural expectations at home and at work (Learn more).

 The Salinas Project: Dreams and Migration, Life and Stories From Inside an Immigrant Community